tsengwoody/WorldVoice/readme.md

 * Keep main voice and locale voice consistent: This option ensures that the main speech role in NVDA's voice settings matches the regional speech role in WorldVoice.
 Any changes to the main or regional speech role will be synchronized between the two.
 Keep main parameter and locale parameter consistent

-Language Switching:

-* Detect language using Unicode encoding: When checked, the program will detect the language based on the characters it reads.
+## Unicode detection

 * Ignore numbers when detecting language, ignore common punctuation when detecting language: When checked, numbers and common punctuation will be considered part of the main speech role's language.
 * Enhance voice commands: This allows the program to automatically detect language and determine when to add pauses for voice commands before or after NVDA's symbol processing.
-Selecting "after symbol processing" can prevent conflicts with other voice module add-ons (e.g., Instant Translate).

-Speech Engine: You can choose the voice engine you want to enable.
+If you want to use the aisound voices, you need to install the core packages.
+If you want to use the RHVoice voice, please download the corresponding voice package addon from the official website.
+[Official download page](https://rhvoice.org/languages/).

 # WorldVoice update log